How Long Does It Take to Get an Inheritance?

 Even if you’re named in the will, it doesn’t automatically mean you will receive an inheritance when someone dies.
 If the expenses are more than the assets, you could be left with nothing.
 Or if there is no will, the state will follow the statutes to determine who receives the assets of the estate.
 Many states allow for an amount for surviving spouses and children before dividing up the rest among the heirs.
 If there are no assets left after providing for the immediate family, the heirs may not receive anything.

-If you have questions on an inheritance you believe is rightfully yours, you should seek legal advice from an estate attorney.
+If you have questions on an inheritance you believe is rightfully yours, or if any heirs believe they are the victim of inheritance scams, you should seek legal advice from an estate attorney.
 The steps to getting an inheritance can often be complicated and time consuming.
 They can help you determine any steps you should take to receive your inheritance.